Ford recalls 422,000 SUVs because rear view camera display may fail | Business

 Ford recalls 422,000 SUVs because rear view camera display may fail

-Ford Motor Co is recalling 422,000 sport utility vehicles in the U.S. because the video output may fail, preventing the rear view camera image from displaying.
-The recall covers 2020 through 2023 Ford Explorer, Lincoln Aviator, and 2020-2022 Lincoln Corsair SUVs with a 360-degree camera.
+Ford Motor Co is recalling 422,000 sport utility vehicles in the United States because the video output may fail even after getting a prior recall repair, preventing the rear view camera image from displaying.
+The new recall covers 2020 through 2023 Ford Explorer, Lincoln Aviator, and 2020-2022 Lincoln Corsair SUVs with a 360-degree camera.

 The recall expands and replaces prior Ford callbacks for the same issue in 2021 and 2023.
 Ford last year updated the image processing module (IPMB) software in an effort to address the issue.
 Ford said on Thursday it is "working together with suppliers to identify root cause and provide the correct remedy as quickly as possible".